Q. Why would someone want to do a 1031 Exchange?

 Yes, you must use all cash proceeds from the transaction in order to completely defer the applicable capital gains tax.
 To the extent you do not use all your proceeds on the purchase, you will be responsible for any tax on the difference.

 Q. Do I have to obtain a mortgage on my replacement property in the same amount or same percentage of debt as I had on my relinquished property?

 You can replace the mortgage paid off with new debt or cash added to the acquisition.

 Q. May an individual, corporation or partnership be involved in a 1031 exchange?

 Yes, provided the entity selling the relinquished property is the same as the entity purchasing the replacement property.

 Q. How long must I hold my current property in order for it to qualify for a 1031 Exchange?

-Taxpayers who hold their relinquished property for two years satisfy the requisite intent for a 1031 Exchange (or two tax reporting periods, since in an audit the IRS may look backwards and forwards two tax returns).
+In general, taxpayers who hold their relinquished property for two years likely satisfy the requisite intent for a 1031 Exchange (or two tax reporting periods, since in an audit the IRS may look backward and forward two tax returns).
 A holding period of over a year has generally been accepted but may be subject to review by the IRS.
-A much shorter holding period has been accepted, where a change in circumstances indicates that the taxpayer had intended to hold the property for a longer period.
-The IRS will look at ‘investment intent’ and will call a taxpayer quickly flipping property a ‘dealer’ vs. an ‘investor’.
+A much shorter holding period has been accepted, where the taxpayer had originally intended to hold the property for a longer period of time but sold it due to a change in circumstances.
+The IRS will look at ‘investment intent’ and may determine that a taxpayer quickly flipping property is a ‘dealer’ vs. an ‘investor’.